OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### -ConfigurationTypeName

-Specifies the fully qualified name of the Microsoft .NET Framework type that is used for this configuration.
+Specifies the fully qualified name of the Microsoft .NET Framework type that's used for this configuration.
 The type that you specify must implement the **System.Management.Automation.Remoting.PSSessionConfiguration** class.

-To specify the assembly file (\*.dll) that implements the configuration type, specify the **AssemblyName** and **ApplicationBase** parameters.
+To specify the assembly file (`*.dll`) that implements the configuration type, specify the **AssemblyName** and **ApplicationBase** parameters.

-Creating a type lets you control more aspects of the session configuration, such as exposing or hiding certain parameters of cmdlets, or setting data size and object size limits that users cannot override.
+Creating a type lets you control more aspects of the session configuration, such as exposing or hiding certain parameters of cmdlets, or setting data size and object size limits that users can't override.

 If you omit this parameter, the **DefaultRemotePowerShellConfiguration** class is used for the